eslint/eslint/docs/developer-guide/contributing/pull-requests.md

 ### Step 7: Send the pull request<a name="step7"></a>

 Now you're ready to send the pull request.
 Go to your ESLint fork and then follow the [GitHub documentation](https://help.github.com/articles/creating-a-pull-request) on how to send a pull request.

+In order to submit code or documentation to an ESLint project, you’ll be asked to sign our CLA when you send your first pull request.
+(Read more about the Open JS Foundation CLA process at <https://cla.openjsf.org/>.)

 ## Following Up